dfinity/motoko/doc/md/writing-motoko/actors-async.md

 ## Overview

+The programming model of the Internet Computer consists of memory-isolated canisters communicating by asynchronous message passing of binary data encoding Candid values.
+A canister processes its messages one-at-a-time, preventing race conditions.
+A canister uses call-backs to register what needs to be done with the result of any inter-canister messages it issues.

 Motoko provides an **actor-based** programming model to developers to express **services**, including those of canister smart contracts on ICP.
+Each canister is represented as a typed actor.
+The type of an actor lists the messages it can handle.
+Each message is abstracted as a typed, asynchronous function.
+A translation from actor types to Candid types imposes structure on the raw binary data of the underlying Internet Computer.
+An actor is similar to an object, but is different in that its state is completely isolated, its interactions with the world are entirely through asynchronous messaging, and its messages are processed one-at-a-time, even when issued in parallel by concurrent actors.

+# Actors

 An actor is similar to an object, but is different in that: